Why The Promise Of Electronic Health Records Has Gone Unfulfilled

 Web of secrets: Entrenched policies continue to keep software failures out of public view.
 Vendors of electronic health records have imposed contractual "gag clauses" that discourage buyers from speaking out about safety issues and disastrous software installations — and some hospitals fight to withhold records from injured patients or their families.

-Kaiser Health News is a nonprofit news service that is an editorially independent program of the Kaiser Family Foundation.
+Kaiser Health News is an editorially independent news service supported by the nonpartisan Kaiser Family Foundation.
+KHN is not affiliated with Kaiser Permanente.